🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Liquidity

-The capacity to transact large volumes without materially moving the market price.
-Markets exhibiting substantial volume and compressed spreads demonstrate superior liquidity.
+The capacity to enter or exit positions without substantially moving the quoted price.
+Markets exhibiting high volume and compressed spreads demonstrate superior liquidity.

 Market Order